sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 - Sleeping and synchronization with user space: Task in the kernel can sleep and thus invoke the scheduler, resulting in running of a new process
 - Symetrical multiprocessor (SMP): two or more processors can execute kernel code at exactly the same time.

-### Example module for porcesor id of kernel thread
+### Example module for procesor id of kernel thread

 ```
 static struct task_struct *my_thread;